 - To try out your Galleria installation, go to www.yourwpdomain.com/wp-content/demo.html.
 If it doesn’t work, make sure the path is correct.
 If you found your

 /public_html/wp/wp-content, change your url accordingly: www.yourdomain.com/wp/wp-content/demo.html.
 If that doesn’t work either, go to Settings > General and find the field “WordPress Address (URL)”.
 Copy that and paste it in your browser address bar, then add

 /wp-content/demo.htmlto the end of it.
-If you’re still out of luck, please use our priority support.
+If you’re still out of luck, please hit the support.

 - Once you have established that Galleria works as expected, you can safely remove the

 If you’re not used to working through FTP, steps 4 and 5 might have thrown you off.
 Don’t worry, it’s not very hard.
 Start by checking the support section of your hosting company web site, they probably have a guide on how to set up an FTP application and use it.

 Create a new post, a new page or a new custom post and enter the “Text” (formerly “HTML”) edit mode as opposed to the “Visual” mode.
 You do this by clicking the appropriate tab on top of the editor, far right.